 A group of 14 stupas of the Bhaja Caves, five inside and nine outside an irregular excavation is the breathtaking landscape of this place.
 These stupas are the creations of the monks, who lived in the caves and died at Bhaja and display an inscription with the names of three monks, Ampinika, Dhammagiri, and Sanghdina.
 The stupas mainly display the names of the monks and their respective titles.
 The stupas have been carefully and elaborately carved such that two of them have a relic box on their upper side.
 Names of monks have been titled with Theras.

 - As mentioned earlier, the Bhaja Caves are comprised of a number of caves.

 - One of them is an irregular vihara, about 14 feet square, having two rooms on each side and three on the rear part.
 The chaitya is decorated with ornaments all over the doors.

-- The chaitya at Bhaja Caves is one of the earliest surviving chaitya hall, constructed in the second century BC.
+- The chaitya at Bhaja Caves is one of the earliest surviving chaitya halls, constructed in the second century BC.
 It has an ‘apsidal hall with stupa’.
 The columns slope inwards in the imitation of wooden columns that are most probably necessary to keep a roof up.
 The ceiling was faced with a wooden facade which has completely perished now.

 - This cave facing north is about 6 feet 8 inches wide and 25.5 feet deep, with 7 cells.
-Stone benches, square windows, stone beds are the key features of these cells.
+Stone benches, square windows, and stone beds are the key features of these cells.

 - It can be reached by stairs to the south of this cave.
 It is a small vihara 12.5 wide and 10 feet deep having a couple of semi-circular niches and a bench by its side.